COGSLLC/civicjournal-time/QUERY.md

 The query system provides read access and verification utilities for data stored in the CivicJournal time-series ledger.
 It is centred around the `QueryEngine` type which wraps a `StorageBackend` and a `TimeHierarchyManager`.

+The following sections summarise the features available to users when querying a journal instance.

 ## Components

 - **`QueryEngine`** (`src/query/engine.rs`)